VariantSync/Vatras/README.md

 How to install Nix, also depends on your operating system.
 Head to the [NixOS website](https://nixos.org/download/) and follow the installation instructions for your system.
 Follow the download instructions for `Nix: the package manager`, not `NixOS: the Linux distribution`!
 Note that Nix is not directly available for Windows but it can be used from within Windows Subsystem for Linux (WSL2).
 To install WSL2, follow the [official instructions](https://learn.microsoft.com/de-de/windows/wsl/install).
 In the end, you should be able to open a Linux terminal where you can install Nix by following the instructions for installing Nix on linux from the [NixOS website](https://nixos.org/download/).

-When you have Nix installed on your system, you can get access to all necessary development utilities by navigating to this directory and then simply opening a Nix shell
+When you have Nix installed on your system, you can get access to all necessary development utilities by opening a terminal, navigating to this directory, and then simply opening a Nix shell by typing
 ``` shell
 nix-shell
 ```